At 392m tall, the the ‘bamboo shoot’-like China Resources headquarters (CR HQ) is making a fresh addition to Shenzhen’s ever growing skyline.

-Tall buildings in typhoon area has to be designed with wind consideration.
-Arup carried wind test for the CR HQ and its design has been fine-tuned to improve its behaviour under different wind loads.
+Tall buildings in typhoon areas have to be designed to ensure they take in to account the risk of wind.
+We carried out wind tests for the CR HQ and its design was fine-tuned to improve the skyscrapers behaviour under different wind loads.
 The wind-induced vibration can also be disconcerting for occupants.
 Viscous outrigger dampers are adopted to reduce these vibrations and create a more comfortable environment for occupants.

 Optimising the process